Ferries from

 The Santa Cruz de La Palma to Arrecife ferry is the main ferry route from La Palma to Lanzarote.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from La Palma to Lanzarote sail approximately once a week and are provided by Naviera Armas.
+Ferries from La Palma to Lanzarote sail approximately once a week with Naviera Armas.

-La Palma to Lanzarote ferry time ranges between 27 hours and 31 hours 30 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from La Palma to Lanzarote takes between 28 hours and 31 hours, depending on the route, operator and ship.

-The fastest ferry from La Palma to Lanzarote is in 27 hours on the Santa Cruz de La Palma to Arrecife ferry with Naviera Armas.
+The fastest ferry from La Palma to Lanzarote takes 28 hours on the Santa Cruz de La Palma to Arrecife ferry with Naviera Armas.

-Yes, you can travel on a car ferry from La Palma to Lanzarote with Naviera Armas.
+Yes, you can take your car on the ferry from La Palma to Lanzarote with Naviera Armas.

-The distance between La Palma and Lanzarote is 294 miles (473km) and 255 nautical miles.
+The distance between La Palma and Lanzarote is approximately 294 miles, 473km or 255 nautical miles.

-The Santa Cruz de La Palma to Arrecife ferry ferry sails approximately once a week with a crossing time of 30 hours.
+The Santa Cruz de La Palma to Arrecife ferry sails approximately once a week, with a crossing time of 28 hours.

-Book and compare La Palma Lanzarote ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare La Palma to Lanzarote ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.